acavalier/acavalier.github.io/_posts/2018-10-14-Tribute-Shader-#1.md

 3. Then create a cross shape with two boxes and erode the first pyramid.
 4. Finally, add a sphere at the center of the structure.

-{% include figure image_path="/assets/images/posts/tribute-shader-1/strange_building.PNG" alt="Oups!" caption="CSV operations to the rescue" %}
+{% include figure image_path="/assets/images/posts/tribute-shader-1/strange_building.PNG" alt="Oups!" caption="CSG operations to the rescue" %}

 **Et voilà**
 {% include gallery id="gallery" layout="half" %}